 You can limit the validity period of a token by setting the expiry time when generating a token.
 If set, the token will be valid until the expiration time will pass.

-You can all set a token to be non-expirable by setting the expiry to zero, in which case it will valid indefinitely until actively revoked.
+You can also set a token to be non-expirable by setting the expiry to zero, in which case it will be valid indefinitely until actively revoked.

 Artifactory Administrator Only

 Non-admin users, can only set the token validity period to a value that is equal or less than the maximum allowed value.
-This is specified in the
+This can be specified by setting the

 Generating Refreshable Tokens